-- Storing information at user’s direction on system or network
+- Storing information at the user’s direction on a system or network

-The reason behind creating DMCA safe harbors is to expand internet and to improve the quality and variety of services to be provided on the internet.
-It wasn't possible to achieve it by limiting the liability for Internet Service Providers (ISPs).
+The reason behind creating DMCA safe harbors is to expand the internet and to improve the quality and variety of services to be provided on the internet.
+It wasn’t possible to achieve it by limiting the liability of Internet Service Providers (ISPs).

-ISPs would have found themselves committing copyright infringements while making copies of a copyrighted content for the purpose of enhanced speed, hosting websites or simply directing users to sites that possibly contain infringing content.
+ISPs would have found themselves committing copyright infringements while making copies of copyrighted content for the purpose of enhanced speed, hosting websites, or simply directing users to sites that possibly contain infringing content.

-As such to avoid these problems and for the better efficiency and expansion of the internet, there’s a limited liability for ISPs and sites falling under one of the safe harbor categories.
+As such to avoid these problems and for better efficiency and expansion of the internet, there’s limited liability for ISPs and sites falling under one of the safe harbor categories.